derektypist/technical-documentation-page/README.md

 ## UX

 This project is about computing documentation for careers and interests in computing.
 Users can select a computing topic (e.g. JavaScript) via the navigation menu.
-Further links (e.g. w3schools.com) are provided in the reference section.
+Further links (e.g. w3schools.com) are provided in the references section.
+Also available in CSS3, JavaScript, Bootstrap, Python, GitHub and Groups.

 Information Architecture of the Computing Documentation.
-It is structured into Introduction, HTML5, CSS3, JavaScript, etc.
+It is structured into

+    Introduction
+    HTML5
+    CSS3
+    JavaScript
+    Bootstrap
+    GitHub
+    README File
+    Python
+    Computing Terms
+    Groups
+    References

 The Organising Principle is Topics or Interests.

 ### User Stories